-(GRI) Standard 102-13, 102-43, 102-44, 201-1
+Community Development and engagement GRI 102-13, 102-43, 102-44, 201-1

 Autogrill believes firmly in respecting and valuing local cultures and works to protect traditions, customs, and environmental and cultural assets, thereby contributing to the economic wellbeing and growth of the communities it serves.
 Under its concession arrangements, the Group sometimes deals directly with local institutions, and its widespread presence often makes Autogrill one of the leading employers in the region.